 In order to respond to this situation, RAN approved the feasibility study on LTE-based V2X services to evaluate new functionalities needed to operate LTE-based V2X (V2V, V2I/N, and V2P), and to investigate potential enhancements for vehicular services.
 The study was completed in RAN#72.

 In the study, the RAN WGs concluded that it is feasible to support transport for V2V, V2I/N and V2P services over Uu.
 The RAN WGs identified solutions to improve the latency, capacity, and reliability performance of LTE Uu interface and observed that UL enhancements to the SPS protocol and DL enhancement to multicast/broadcast are beneficial from performance perspective.
 In addition, the RAN WGs concluded that it is feasible to support V2I and V2P servicesover PC5.
 It is concluded that V2P services where P-UE sends V2X messages but not receives V2X messages is substantially more power efficient than V2P services where P-UE receives V2X messages from V-UEs.
 The RAN WGs identified that some changes to the PC5 interface would be beneficial in terms of power consumption and UE complexity in case of P2V transmissions.
+RAN WGs also preliminarily discussed the co-existence between DSRC/IEEE 802.11p and LTE PC5 for V2V.
+For deployment of LTE PC5 for V2V and DSRC/IEEE 802.11p in the same geographical area, RAN WGs think that the ideal option is when they use different frequency channels.
+Nevertheless, if they use shared frequency channels, RAN WGs think they can still co-exist together with some standardizations and/or regulatory actions in other bodies in order to enable this.

 A new work item on architecture enhancements for LTE support of V2X services was approved in SA2 in S2-163204.
 In this work item, architecture enhancement to support V2X services using both PC5 and Uu will be covered.